Kilim Rugs: Your Extensive Guide Before You Buy

 What Is a Kilim Rug?

-How Do You Pronounce Kilim Rug?
+How Do You Pronounce “Kilim”?

-How Can You Tell if a Rug Is Kilim?
+How Do You Identify a Kilim?

 Are Kilim Rugs Reversible?

-Are Kilim Rugs Hard to Clean?
+Are Kilim Rugs Easy to Clean?

-How Much Does a Kilim Rug Cost?
+How Much Do Kilim Rugs Cost?

 Are Kilim Rugs Good for High-Traffic Areas?